 Raptors will migrate a few hundred miles or several thousand each way to better food sources.
 Some raptors travel to different parts of North America and others to Central and South America.

 Raptors are unable to fly over water for long-distances.
-Because water doesn’t conduct heat into thermals like land forms do.
+Because water doesn’t conduct heat into thermals as landforms do.

 By soaring and gliding, raptors expend little energy.

 There are many places in North America to see hawk migration.
-The Hawk Watch Site Selection for North America has a click a map to find a spot.
 They return north in the spring.
 When northern food sources are awake and running or flying around. then there is more food to feed hungry nestlings.
+Watching Birds of Prey

 Places to watch raptor migration in the Philadelphia area